Home > Pillows + Cushions > Decorative > Fancy Felt Flower Appliqué Pillow

 - Sew along the outer edge of each appliqué piece.
 You’ll finish each section, as above, by pulling the threads to the back and knotting by hand to secure.

 - Re-thread the bobbin and top for the accent color.
-Remember, you are using all purpose thread in the bobbin and 40wt thread in the top.
+Remember, we are using all purpose thread in the bobbin and 40wt thread in the top.
 The stitch set-up remains exactly the same for the second color.

 - Note that the points of the petals do overlap the stem.